-- a.
-Informally discuss the grievance with respondent concerned within ten (10) working days. - b.
-If the grievance is unresolved, within ten (10) working days the student should informally discuss the grievance with the College administrator who directly supervises the respondent. - c.
-If the grievance is still unresolved, within ten (10) working days, the student should carry the matter, still on an informal basis, to the Associate Vice President of Student Affairs.
-If the grievance involves a possible equity issue, the matter will be referred to the EA/EO Officer. - 2.
-Formal If, as a result of informal discussion, the grievance is still unresolved, the student or group of students may invoke a formal grievance procedure by outlining the grievance in writing as prescribed above.
-Two copies of the grievance, signed and dated by the student, shall be filed with the Associate Vice President of Student Affairs within ten (10) working days of "Step 1C" outlined in the Informal Grievance Process.
+- 1. Informally discuss the complaint with respondent concerned within ten (10) working days. - 2.
+If the complaint is unresolved, within ten (10) working days the student should informally discuss the complaint with the College administrator who directly supervises the respondent. - 3.
+If the complaint is still unresolved, within ten (10) working days, the student should carry the matter, still on an informal basis, to the Associate Vice President of Student Affairs.
+If the complaint involves a possible equity issue, the matter will be referred to the EA/EO Officer.

+Formal - If, as a result of informal discussion, the complaint is still unresolved, the student or group of students may invoke a formal complaint procedure by outlining the complaint in writing as prescribed above.
+Two copies of the complaint, signed and dated by the student, shall be filed with the Associate Vice President of Student Affairs within ten (10) working days of "Step 1C" outlined in the informal complaint process.

-The respondent will be given a copy of the grievance and may respond in writing or by personally appearing at the hearing.
-If the grievance involves an equity issue, the written documents must be filed with the EA/EO officer.
+The respondent will be given a copy of the complaint and may respond in writing or by personally appearing at the hearing.
+If the complaint involves an equity issue, the written documents must be filed with the EA/EO officer.

-Within ten (10) working days of the receipt of the formal grievance not involving an equity issue, the Associate Vice President of Student Affairs will transmit the grievance to the Student Appeals/Grievance Committee; formal grievances involving equity issues will follow the timelines established by the EA/EO Officer.
-The Student Appeals/Grievance Committee shall, within ten (10) working days of receipt of the grievance, hold a hearing on the grievance.
-The student will receive notification as to time, date, place, and manner at least five (5) days in advance of the grievance hearing, and should appear at the hearing to present information.
+Within ten (10) working days of the receipt of the formal complaint not involving an equity issue, the Associate Vice President of Student Affairs will transmit the complaint to the Student Appeals/ Grievance Committee; formal complaints involving equity issues will follow the timelines established by the EA/EO Officer.
+The Student Appeals/Grievance Committee shall, within ten (10) working days of receipt of the complaint, hold a hearing on the complaint.
+The student will receive notification as to time, date, place, and manner at least five (5) days in advance of the complaint hearing, and should appear at the hearing to present information.
 The student has the right to be assisted by an advisor of his/her choice, at his/her own expense.
-The student is responsible for presenting his/her own case, and therefore, advisors are not permitted to speak or participate directly in the grievance hearing.
+The student is responsible for presenting his/her own case, and therefore, advisors are not permitted to speak or participate directly in the complaint hearing.

-Within ten (10) working days of the end of the formal hearing, the Student Appeals/Grievance Committee shall indicate its decision with regard to the disposition of the grievance.
+Within ten (10) working days of the end of the formal hearing, the Student Appeals/Grievance Committee shall indicate its decision with regard to the disposition of the complaint.
 The decision of the Student Appeals/Grievance Committee is final.